maly/8080js/README.md

 Disassembler:

 - *window.CPUD8080* - main disassembler object (instantiated at the start - it shall change)
 - *CPUD8080.disasm(i,a,b)* - Disassembly instruction.
-You have to provide 5 bytes - first one is an instruction code, second and third are parameters.
+You have to provide 3 bytes - first one is an instruction code, second and third are parameters (they can be omitted when instruction is single byte or two bytes).
+It returns an array of two elements: the first is instruction mnemonics, the second is an instruction length.

 You can use 8080js also as Node.js module.